publiclab/publiclab-archive/notes/kgradow1/06-08-2020/how-to-search-for-hazardous-air-pollutants-by-industry-united-states.md

 ---
-title: How to search the EPA website for air pollutants by industry
+title: 'How to search the EPA website for air pollutants by industry'
 tagnames: epa, air-quality, bucket-brigade, new, draft, air-sampling, air-sensors, activity:new, lat:42, lon:-70, zoom:6, bucket-monitor, activity:air-sampling
 author: kgradow1
 path: /notes/kgradow1/06-08-2020/how-to-search-for-hazardous-air-pollutants-by-industry-united-states.md